-Other actions (such as supervisory actions)

-Short description of the content of the legislation/regulation/guideline/other actions

-South Africa has moved to a "twin peaks" model of financial regulation.
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not South Africa has moved to a "twin peaks" model of financial regulation.
 The "Financial Sector Regulation" Act was enacted on 21 August 2017.
-The Act will formally establish a prudential regulator and financial sector conduct regulator, with increased scope of jurisdiction and powers.
-Conduct of Financial Institutions Bills The legal framework within which the new conduct regulator will operate is being strengthened and a single, integrated law for market conduct in the financial sector in South Africa will be introduced (Conduct of Financial Institutions Bill).

-This will provide for:

-- The fair treatment of customers by financial institutions . - Promoting and enhancing the integrity of the financial system.

-A draft of the Conduct of Financial Institutions Bill is expected to be published by 2018.
+The Act formally established a prudential regulator and financial sector conduct regulator, with increased scope of jurisdiction and powers.
+The Conduct of Financial Institutions Bill, the legal framework within which the new conduct regulator will operate, is being strengthened and a single, integrated law for market conduct in the financial sector in South Africa will be introduced (Conduct of Financial Institutions Bill).
+This will provide for: - The fair treatment of customers by financial institutions Promoting and enhancing the integrity of the financial system.
+A draft of the Conduct of Financial Institutions Bill was published for public comments on 11 December 2018 with an explanatory policy paper.
 Other actions: Organisational structures are in place in South Africa include the establishment of separate divisions or new organisational structures dedicated to SIB supervision; the streamlining of reporting lines to allow for faster access to senior decision-makers; and the strengthening of specialised support functions (to conduct onsite reviews, model validation, stress testing, horizontal reviews, emerging risks identification, legal counselling, data collection and data analysis, among others).
-A multiple career path strategy was put in place in 2013, which is directly linked to performance management, as well as an academy for staff development in specific risk areas.
-Supervisory staff is classified in the specialists career category and are remunerated differently from other career ladders.
 In respect of the issue of the regulation of financial innovation, South Africa's regulatory authorities participate on various international and domestic forums to exchange peer views on the development of an appropriate regulatory framework that would balance the benefits of innovation, whilst managing potential risks to financial stability and consumer protection.

-If this recommendation has not yet been fully implemented please provide reasons for delayed implementation
+If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation